openstack-archive/gluon/gluon/shim/README.txt

 information  during the VM creation it will have the correct vif_type and vif_details to give to the VIF driver.

 INSTALLATION:

-The shimserver script is installed in /usr/local/bin when the gluon package is installed.
+The proton-shim-server script is installed in /usr/local/bin when the gluon package is installed.
 The only thing that has to be configured is the host_list.
 The shim server will only respond to bind requests for a host_id that is in this list.
-Look at the shim.conf file in this directory for an example.
-You should query nova for the hypervisor list and populate the host_list with the proper values.
+Look at the proton-shim.conf file in the etc directory for an example.
+You should query nova for the hypervisor list and populate the host_list with the proper values or use * as a wildcard matching all hosts.

-To run the shimserver:
+To run the shim server:

-/usr/local/bin/shimserver --cofig-file=/<path>/shim.conf
+/usr/local/bin/proton-shim-server --config-file=/<path>/proton-shim.conf

 Logging goes to stdout by default.

+Currently, the OpenDaylight backend is selected by default in the code.
+To select a different backend, this line in main.py needs to modified:

+ 103: backend = OdlNetL3VPN()

+A configuration option for selecting a particular backend is future work.

+OPENDAYLIGHT BACKEND:

+There a few OpenDaylight specific configuration options in the proton-shim.conf file in a dedicated "shim_odl" section.
+The odl_host option typically always needs to be changed whereas the remaining configuration options use defaults that should work out-of-the-box.

+In order to use this backend and the L3VPN service, OpenDaylight should be up and running and the features "odl-netvirt-openstack" and "odl-netvirt-ui" must be installed.